ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-A DNS TXT record published by a [Domain Owner](#domain-owner) or [Public Suffix Operator (PSO)](#public-suffix-operator) to enable validation of an [Author Domain's](#author-domain) use, to indicate the Domain Owner's or PSO's message handling preference regarding failed validation, and to request reports about the use of the Author Domain.
+A DNS TXT record published by a [Domain Owner](#domain-owner) or [Public Suffix Operator (PSO)](#public-suffix-operator) to enable validation of an [Author Domain's](#author-domain) use, to indicate the Domain Owner's or PSO's message handling preference regarding failed validation, and optionally to request reports about the use of the Author Domain.

 ### Domain Owner {#domain-owner}